luguslabs/habs/README.md

 ## How it works ?
 The idea behind Archipel is federating some nodes between friends and family.
 We are using [DAppNode](https://dappnode.io/) as the infrastructure layer for our solution.
-We want here to thanks DAppNode Teams for their amazing work and also supports for months now.
 With DAppNode, you can launch a blockchain node (Bitcoin, Ethereum ...) or any P2P software.
+We would like to thank DAppNode Team for their amazing work.
-To achieve the high availability of services, we are adding a service layer (Archipel) on top of it.
+To achieve the high availability of services at a DAppNode, we are adding Archipel on top of it.

 ## Archipel Components
 | Component | Description |